jvieira9/tpot-terraform/README.md

 ```bash
 terraform init
 ```
-### 2. Configure the allowed_ip Variable
+### 2. Apply Terraform Configuration

 The allowed_ip variable controls the IP address allowed to access the EC2 instance via the security group.
-You can set the default IP address in the main.tf file.

-### 3. Apply Terraform Configuration
-You can either use the default IP or specify a different IP address by passing the allowed_ip variable during the apply step.
+You can set the default IP address in the main.tf file or specify a different IP address by passing the allowed_ip variable during the apply step.

-If you want to change the allowed IP address for accessing the EC2 instance, use the -var flag to specify a different IP:

 ```bash
 terraform apply -var="allowed_ip=192.168.0.2/32"